-Medici Archive Project
+Medici Archive Project (Florence)

-The Medici Archive Project is a non-profit scholarly organization based in Florence, Italy.
-It was founded in 1993 for the purposes of creating "Documentary Sources for the Arts and Humanities in the Medici Granducal Archive: 1537-1743," a monumental database accessing the Medici Granducal Archive; channeling the unique resources of the Medici Granducal Archive into the mainstream of current scholarship through research and publication; advocating the essential importance of archival documentation for historical research; and developing new technological solutions that meet the special challenges of humanities computing.
-The Project offers three-year post-doctoral fellowships (15 September 2004-15 July 2007) consisting of 20 months of full-time document assessment and description for the "Documentary Sources" database in collaboration with the Project's research team onsite in the Archivio di Stato di Firenze and 10 months of independent research on a topic related to the Medici Granducal Archive, carried out in two 5-month segments in the second and third year of the fellowship period.
-The fellowship stipend is \$30,000 per year plus a travel allowance.
-Full application information is available on the Project web site.
+The Medici Archive Project (MAP) is a non-profit scholarly organization based in Florence, Italy.
+It was founded in 1993 in order to (1) create worldwide access to the historical data in the Medici Granducal Archive by way of fully searchable online database, (2) train emerging scholars in the values and methods of archival research through a program of post-doctoral fellowships in Florence, (3) support the publication of archival research in print and electronic formats, and (4) develop new solutions that meet the special challenges of information management in the humanities.
+MAP offers three-year post-doctoral fellowships, consisting of 20 months of full-time document assessment and description for its Documentary Sources database in collaboration with its research team onsite in the Archivio di Stato di Firenze and 10 months of independent research on a topic related to the Medici Granducal Archive, carried out in two 5-month segments in the second and third year of the fellowship period.
+The fellowship stipend is \$36,000 per year plus a travel allowance.